openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems.rst

 ===================

-Shared File Systems service provides a set of services for management of shared file systems in a multi-tenant cloud environment, similar to how OpenStack provides for block-based storage management through the OpenStack Block Storage service project.
+Shared File Systems service provides a set of services for management of shared file systems in a multi-tenant cloud environment.
+The service resembles OpenStack block-based storage management from the OpenStack Block Storage service project.
 With the Shared File Systems service, you can create a remote file system, mount the file system on your instances, and then read and write data from your instances to and from your file system.